 - Reduce the amount of insulin you take for that meal.
 If you know you’re going to exercise immediately after eating, you can talk to your doctor about reducing your mealtime insulin dose.
 The type of exercise you choose (walking or jogging vs. lifting weights), the duration (15 minutes vs. 45 minutes), and the intensity can impact just how much less insulin you need with that meal.
 Depending on the intensity of your workout (like a rigorous weightlifting session), you may find that you need to reduce your insulin dose for the meal you eat in the few hours after exercising.
 Still, your insulin needs for exercise can depend on other various factors.
 Consult your health care provider to determine how and if you should adjust insulin doses before and after exercise.

 - Exercise before eating and taking mealtime insulin.
-By exercising before you eat and taking your mealtime insulin, you reduce your risk of low blood sugars.
-This can hugely simplify your ability to exercise without low blood sugars.
-This can also help prevent the need to eat extra carbs during exercise to prevent/manage low blood sugars.
-Keep in mind that if you experience a low blood sugar even without rapid-acting mealtime insulin in your system, this is a sign that your other insulin/medication dosages may be too high.
+By exercising before you eat and taking your mealtime insulin, you reduce your risk of low blood glucose.
+This can hugely simplify your ability to exercise without low blood glucose.
+This can also help prevent the need to eat extra carbs during exercise to prevent/manage low blood glucose.
+Keep in mind that if you experience a low blood glucose even without rapid-acting mealtime insulin in your system, this is a sign that your other insulin/medication dosages may be too high.

-Most importantly: Be sure to check your blood sugar before you exercise and carry fast-acting carbohydrates with you (like glucose tablets, gummy candy, or juice) whenever exercising in case you experience low blood sugar.
+Most importantly: Be sure to check your blood glucose before you exercise and carry fast-acting carbohydrates with you (like glucose tablets, gummy candy, or juice) whenever exercising in case you experience low blood glucose.
 Talk to your doctor about making adjustments in your insulin doses or other medications to prevent lows during and after exercising.

 Information provided by Beyond Type 1.